ImperialCollegeLondon/ReCoDE-penalised-reg/docs/3-chapter-2.md

 ![Contour lines for the group lasso (dotted), lasso (dashed), and sparse-group lasso (solid) for $p=2$ [R13].](assets/images/all_lasso1.png)

 We can implement SGL using the `SGL` R package.
 We now need to specify the additional $\alpha$ parameter.
 This is normally set subjectively, because if we were to include this in a cross-validation tuning regime, we would need to do a grid search with $\lambda$, which is expensive.
 [R11] suggest the value of $\alpha = 0.95$, giving mostly the lasso penalty with only a bit of the group lasso.
-This is a sensible suggestion, as it allows the model to use the strengths of the lasso whilst avoiding the limitation of the group lasso (in having to select all variables as significant)
+This is a sensible suggestion, as it allows the model to use the strengths of the lasso whilst avoiding the limitation of the group lasso (having to select all variables as significant).
 ```{r}
 library(SGL)
 sgl_model <- SGL(list(x=X,y=y), groups, type = "linear", nlam = 20, min.frac = 0.1, alpha = 0.95)
 ```
-As before, we can look at the coefficients and prediction
+As before, we can look at the coefficients
 ```{r}
 cbind(beta, sgl_model$beta[,20])
 ```